moliver28/research-handbook/content/handbook/values/_index.md

 Some people might choose to use a nickname, for example: "Bob" instead of "Robert".
 As long as this is their choice this is perfectly acceptable.
-We should avoid assigning a nickname to a person when we have difficulty with their name.
+We should avoid assigning a nickname to a person without their permission.

 ###### Slack pronunciation features